Non-asymptotic convergence bounds for modified tamed unadjusted Langevin algorithm in non-convex setting: Introduction

 Sampling from a given high-dimensional distribution is a problem of integral importance for applications in fields such as Bayesian statistics \cite{cotter2013mcmc}, machine learning \cite{andrieu2003introduction}, and molecular dynamics \cite{lelievre2016partial}.
 To this end, a class of algorithms, collectively described as Langevin Monte Carlo (LMC) algorithms, has been developed and studied extensively in the literature.
 This class of algorithms involves explicit numerical schemes based on the Langevin stochastic differential equation (SDE)

-for sampling from a target distribution $\pi_\beta$ with Lebesgue density proportional to $\R^d\ni\theta \mapsto e^{-\beta U(\theta)}$, where $d\in\N$, $\beta>0$, $(B_t)_{t\geq 0}$ is a standard Brownian motion in $\R^d$, and $U:\R^d\to\R$ is a continuously differentiable function with $\nabla U = h^T$ \cite{dalalyan2019user}.
-A typical example of such an algorithm is the Unadjusted Langevin Algorithm (ULA), given as the first-order Euler discretisation of the Langevin SDE (\ref{intro:langevin}).
-However, while computationally efficient, it has been well-established that ULA is unstable if the gradient $h$ of the potential $U$ is super-linear, that is, $\liminf_{|\theta|\to\infty}|h(\theta)|/|\theta|=\infty$, see, for example, \cite{mattingly2002ergodicity} and \cite{hutzenthaler2011strong}.
-For instance, it is shown in \cite{hutzenthaler2011strong} that with super-linearly growing gradient, the absolute moments of ULA diverge towards infinity in finite time with positive probability.
+for sampling from a target distribution $\pi_\beta$ with Lebesgue density proportional to $\R^d\ni\theta \mapsto e^{-\beta U(\theta)}$, where $d\in\N$, $\beta>0$ is the so-called inverse temperature parameter, $(B_t)_{t\geq 0}$ is a standard Brownian motion in $\R^d$, and $U:\R^d\to\R$ is a continuously differentiable function with $\nabla U = h^T$ \cite{dalalyan2019user}.
+We note that, for sufficiently large $\beta$, $\pi_\beta$ concentrates around the minimisers of $U$ \cite{hwang}.
+This connects the optimization problem with the problem of sampling, namely, that minimising $U$ is equivalent to sampling from $\pi_\beta$ (when $\beta$ takes large values).
+To solve the sampling problem, a typical approach is to consider the Unadjusted Langevin Algorithm (ULA), given as the first-order Euler discretisation of the Langevin SDE (\ref{intro:langevin}).
+However, while computationally efficient, it has been well-established, e.g., in \cite{mattingly2002ergodicity} and \cite{hutzenthaler2011strong}, that ULA may diverge to infinity in certain sense if the gradient $h$ of the potential $U$ is growing super-linearly, that is, $\liminf_{|\theta|\to\infty}|h(\theta)|/|\theta|=\infty$; we refer to Remark \ref{rmk:ulaunstable} below for a detailed discussion.
 To address the issue of divergence in the case of super-linearly growing gradient, a technique known as \textit{taming}, where the gradient $h$ is divided by an appropriately chosen \textit{taming factor} in the numerical scheme to control the super-linear growth of $h$, has been introduced in recent literature, see \cite{hutzenthaler2012strong} and \cite{sabanis2013note}. \\

 While non-asymptotic theoretical guarantees of ULA and its tamed variants have been widely established in existing literature, such results have typically been obtained under at least one of the following assumptions: (a) -- global Lipschitz continuity on the gradient $h$; (b) -- strong convexity of the potential $U$.
 More precisely, we say that $h$ is \textit{globally Lipschitz continuous} if there exists a constant $L>0$ such that